Getting to Know Your Neighborhood: Kenmore Square and Fenway

 1321 Boylston St.

-Eventide Fenway brings a counter service version of the popular Eventide Oyster Co. in Portland, Maine, to Boston.
-Noted for its raw oyster bar and succulent lobster rolls, Eventide has both indoor and outdoor dining, and also serves up crudos, salads, fried seafood, and a delicious New England clam chowder.
-There’s even a smoked tofu sandwich and a classic cheeseburger on the menu for those preferring something other than fish.
-Be sure to save room for dessert: the brown butter soft-serve ice cream is a wonderful treat.
+Eventide Fenway brings to Boston a counter service version of the popular Eventide Oyster Co. in Portland, Maine.
+Noted for its raw oyster bar and succulent lobster rolls, Eventide offers both indoor and outdoor dining, and also serves up crudos, salads, fried seafood, and a delicious New England clam chowder.
+The menu changes daily, but it features staples like a smoked tofu sandwich and a classic cheeseburger, for those who prefer something other than fish.
+Be sure to save room for dessert: the brown butter soft serve ice cream is a wonderful post-lunch treat.

 Hojoko